What is ROI and why is it important when it comes to digital marketing for your veterinary practice?

 Understanding your client’s lifetime value

-Client lifetime value (LTV) is another important metric that is closely aligned with ROI.
-Some of you reading this may have attended Huw’s talk at SPVS last month, but here’s recap:
+Client lifetime value (LTV) is closely aligned with ROI and a vital metric that every veterinary practice owner should know!
+Some of you reading this may have attended Huw’s talk at SPVS, but here’s recap:

-The LTV is the overall net margin that the average pet owner will yield whilst they are a client.
-If each visit yields an average £30 in net margin x 3 visits annually x 10 years, their LTV is £900.
+The LTV is the revenue that the average pet owner will yield during their lifetime with your practice.
+If each visit yields an average £120 in revenue x 3 visits annually x 10 years, their LTV is £3,600.

-This figure can also be used to determine the long-term successes your marketing efforts are delivering.
-Using the above figures and the 5x multiple metric, you would aim to spend no more than £180 to acquire each new owner.
+These figures can also be used to determine the long-term successes your marketing efforts are delivering and help you to work out how much you are willing to spend to acquire a new client.

 Naturally, pet owners who have a higher LTV will positively impact your overall ROI.